Kaohsiung, Taiwan – 43 Things To Do Guide + Photos 2025

 Another popular large night market to visit in Kaohsiung is Ruifeng Night Market, located between the Yucheng and Nanping Road in the Buoying District (a 3 minute walk from the Kaohsiung Arena MRT station).

-We revisited in spring 2024 and it still hasn’t lost any of its street-food sparkle.
-Although we visited Ruifang Night Market on a Saturday night so it was crazy busy (some of the aisles are really narrow so if you are claustrophobic or don’t like crowds, this one is best to avoid).
+We revisited it recently and it still hasn’t lost any of its street-food sparkle.
+Although we visited Ruifeng Night Market on a Saturday night so it was crazy busy (some of the aisles are really narrow so if you are claustrophobic or don’t like crowds, this one is best to avoid).

 Larger than Liuhe Night Market and near to legendary Lotus Lake, hop off at Kaohsiung Arena MRT for the bevy of budget bites that Ruifeng has to offer.